Computer history - 1971

 Intel 4004

-First edition of Unix released on November 03, 1971.
-The first edition of the Unix PROGRAMMER'S MANUAL by Ken Thompson and Dennis M. Ritchie is released.
-It includes over 60 commands like: b (compile B program); boot (reboot system); cat (concatenate files); chdir (change working directory); chmod (change access mode); chown (change owner); cp (copy file); ls (list directory contents); mv (move or rename file); roff (run off text); wc (get word count); who (who is one the system).
+The first edition of Unix was released on November 03, 1971.
+The first edition of the Unix PROGRAMMER'S MANUAL by Ken Thompson and Dennis M. Ritchie was released.
+It includes over 60 commands like: b (compile B program); boot (reboot system); cat (concatenate files); chdir (change working directory); chmod (change access mode); chown (change owner); cp (copy file); ls (list directory contents); mv (move or rename file); roff (run off text); wc (get word count); who (who is on the system).
 The main thing missing was pipes.

 New computer products and services introduced in 1971